| This is the 173rd story of Our Life Logs |

 Well, four days later, the adrenaline wore off and the consequence of my hasty decision sunk in.
 The buildings and landscapes looked duller without someone to walk beside.
 I missed Michael.
 I missed laughing and smiling and sharing jokes.
 I wrote him a long letter telling him I’d made a mistake, but he gave a harsh reply and was still mad and hurt.
 What had I done?

-Well, one impulsive decision later, I was on his doorstep with no money left (the immediate flight back to the US was expensive), and a hundred reasons why I was sorry.
+Well, one impulsive decision later, and I was on his doorstep with no money (the immediate flight back to the US was expensive) and a hundred reasons why I was sorry.
 No use.
-I had been rejected in this country, too.
+I had been rejected in this country too.

 But just as soon as we took in the majesty of New Zealand’s wild meadows, I received a phone call from my mother.
 “You need to come home immediately.”
 She said, “Your dad is in the hospital.
 We’ve already booked you a flight back.”
 My mom tended to be dramatic, so I asked a serious question I knew she wouldn’t dare over-dramatize.